iiTONELOC/trashscanner-web-app/docs/upload-picture-desktop/access-list-and-adding-items.md

 _Unacceptable Barcode Example_
 ![Bad Barcode](./images/bad-barcode-min.jpeg)

 > Notice: How the spacing on the barcode is much closer together?
-A barcode captured like this won't be captured.
+A barcode captured like this won't be decoded.

 ### Manual Entry